 Check-in if necessary.
-Check the "Heat Sheet" at the pool as it might be different than the one that was sent out earlier.
+Check the "Heat Sheet" at the pool as it might be different than the one that was sent out earlier or posted online.

 Find your teammates and set up a spot with your chair out of the sun.
 Pay attention to the scoreboard as the meet might be moving faster than planned.